Trade directory · Warren metro · Michigan

 Q/05

-Michigan requires general liability insurance with minimum $300,000 per occurrence coverage.
-Workers compensation mandatory if you have employees.
-Lead work requires additional environmental liability coverage as recommended by state licensing board.
+General liability insurance minimum $300,000 recommended.
+Workers compensation required if you have employees.
+Lead renovation work requires additional coverage.
+Commercial projects typically require $1M+ liability coverage per contract requirements.

 § F · Directory